-San Miguel de Allende Offers an Iconic Art School Directed by Rodolfo "Rudy" Fernandez
+San Miguel de Allende Owes Renown to Iconic Art School

 San Miguel de Allende is home to the Instituto Allende, one of the only art schools that has been able to revolutionize the life of a place.
 The Mexican town of San Miguel de Allende, with its cobbled streets and stone buildings, is internationally known as a cultural center, with roots in the Mexican Revolution.

 Credit for how Instituto Allende transformed San Miguel has generally been given to U.S. expat Stirling Dickinson.
 Yet Guanajuato native son Enriquez Fernandez Martinez and his American wife Nell Harris were really the force behind the school's founding and survival.